ravsii/wami/README.md

    wami [global options] [arguments...]

 GLOBAL OPTIONS:
+   --aliases-only, -a          only output imports that have aliases.
+Note: all imports will be parsed anyways, for a total amount of usages
    --format string, -f string  output format (text, json) (default: text) --recursive, -r             enables recursive walking for ALL paths.
 If disabled, only paths ending with '...' are treated as recursive
-   --ignore-blank              ignore blank imports (e.g., '_ fmt') --ignore-dot                ignore dot imports (e.g., '. fmt') --ignore-same               ignore imports using the same alias as the original package (e.g., 'fmt fmt')
+   --include string            regexp to include import paths --include-alias string      regexp to include import aliases --ignore string             regexp to ignore import paths --ignore-alias string       regexp to ignore import aliases --ignore-blank              ignore blank imports (e.g., '_ fmt') --ignore-dot                ignore dot imports (e.g., '. fmt') --ignore-same               ignore imports using the same alias as the original package (e.g., 'fmt fmt')